 I have always had a soft spot for the wines of these three brother-winemakers.

-Because this estate has produced wines of impressive quality and consistency over the years.
+Because the Nau Frères estate has produced wines of impressive quality and consistency over the years.

 As a reminder, the Nau Frères winery is located in Ingrandes de Touraine, not far from the banks of the river Loire, where the alluvial soils produce lighter and fresher Bourgueils, with aromas of red fruits and licorice.
 The “Blottières” and the “Varennes” cuvées are two simply incredible value for money wines (less than 10$ when bought directly at the winery).